The Quran does not simply retell Shuʿayb (peace be upon him). It uses him to recalibrate the measure.

 This formulation is decisive.
 The Quran no longer needs here to detail fraud, balance, wages, or marketplace disputes.
 The surah needs something more synthetic: the law that binds worship, eschatological hope, and the state of the earth.

 In other words: the earth is not corrupted only because people are immoral; it is corrupted because they have ceased to live under the horizon of the Last Day.
-When the akhira disappears, the earth becomes immediately available for corruption.
-Commerce, power, bonds, homes, securities — everything turns into web.
+When the ākhira disappears, the earth is given over to fasād.
+Commerce, power, bonds, homes, securities: everything can turn into web.

-In al-ʿAnkabut, Shuʿayb is the prophet of the last horizon without which the earth decomposes.
+In al-ʿAnkabut, Shuʿayb (peace be upon him) is the prophet of the last horizon without which the earth is given over to fasād.

 5. Midianite resonance in al-Qasas (28): when the name fades but the atmosphere remains

-Shuʿayb’s name does not appear in al-Qasas, yet Midian returns.
+Shuʿayb (peace be upon him)‘s name does not appear in al-Qasas, yet Midian returns.
 And that is not insignificant.

 ﴿رَبِّ إِنِّي لِمَا أَنْزَلْتَ إِلَيَّ مِنْ خَيْرٍ فَقِيرٌ﴾